top of page

 Research Technician

 Deanna graduated from Birmingham Southern College and received her BS in Environmental Science.
-She is now at the University of South Alabama where she is working towards her MS in Marine Conservation and Natural Resource Management.
-Her work focus is marine fisheries and sustainability.
+She is at the University of South Alabama where she is working towards her MS in Marine Conservation and Natural Resource Management.
+Her work focuses on marine fisheries and sustainability.
 She is excited to gain a wide variety of experiences in the Scyphers Lab.
 If Deanna was a marine organism she would be a sea otter!

 img_1526- chloe rich.jpg